Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Building ModalWX:
 (interaction time ~1hr)
 Should you build this app?
-1. To evaluate the improved efficiency of a Modal IDE over a WIMP IDE.
+1. To evaluate the efficiency of this IDE.
 2. If you are already a wxWidgets developer.
 The process is relatively brief in this case
 and this toolkit gives you a GUI design alternative to WIMP